 Malta and Gozo are great destinations to visit if you are in search of winter sun in Europe.
 They are so far south in the continent that they enjoy sunny weather and mild temperatures even when the rest of Europe is shivering.
 The best part about visiting Malta and Gozo in the winter is that they don’t have any of the massive summer crowds – now, call that a bonus!

 Malta has more than 7000 years of history and has been influenced by many cultures, which means you will have plenty to see in terms of archeological sites.
 Valletta, with its beautiful St. John’s Co-Cathedral, as well as Dwerja, Rabat and Mdina should not be missed.
 Gozo will be even quieter than Malta, but still a lovely place to visit.

 TIP: The only downside of visiting Gozo in the winter is that many places that cater to tourists – ie hotels and restaurants – may be closed, so make sure to do some research before going to check what’s actually open.

 GOOD TO KNOW: Malta is a unique destination to visit around Christmas time.
 As it is a Catholic country, you will find lots of activities that are focussed around the festivities, and the decorations will be beautiful.
 Don’t miss Midnight Mass for a truly unique experience.

 The Greek Islands

-Continental Greece isn’t really a good place for winter sun in Europe.
+Continental Greece isn’t really a good place during the winter – not if you are looking for warm weather.
 To be fair, it does get a good deal of sun compared to many other places, but it’s actually colder than you may imagine.
 Athens gets covered in a blanket of snow pretty much every winter.
 I remember visiting in March once, and my hands got completely dry and chapped because of the terrible cold winds.